rlseaman/psi-catalina/doc/ingest_process_description.md

 parse the label file for each data file, and get the file name of the data file and the logical identifier

+get the software versions for the label, and validate against a whitelist

 move the label and data file to an archive staging directory

 generate a new collection inventory based on the files just ingested